adobe/helix-home/.github/ISSUE_TEMPLATE/new_repository.md

 - [ ] Upload a social media image (use [this Spark template](https://spark.adobe.com/post/7srrIXaQVTw67/))
 - [ ] Set the repository description
 - [ ] Update the repository `README.md` (search for `adobe/helix-service` or `adobe/helix-library`)
-- [ ] Update the `statuspage` and `newrelic` config in `package.json`: decide if your service falls under Development, Publishing or Delivery.
+- [ ] Uncomment and adjust the `helix-post-deploy/monitoring` command in `.circleci/config.yaml`: decide if your service falls under Development, Publishing or Delivery. (note: failures in the latter two categories will ping on-call engineers on weekends!)
 See https://status.project-helix.io for reference.
 - [ ] Set up [Project Bot]
   - [ ] Add a [`.github/org-project-bot.yaml`](https://github.com/adobe/helix-cli/blob/master/.github/org-project-bot.yaml)
   - [ ] Enable _OrgProjectBot_ under _Settings > Integrations & services_ or https://github.com/organizations/adobe/settings/installations/690408 (Adobe org admins only)